 A Health Passport is a booklet that you can carry with you when attending hospital appointments or meeting with other providers of health and disability services.
 It contains information about how you want people to communicate with you and support you.
-The Health and Disability Commissioner (HDC) is working with District Health Boards (DHBs) throughout New Zealand to introduce the Health Passport into our hospitals.

 How to get the best out of your Health Passport

 - Complete it as soon as you receive it (don’t wait till you have to visit a hospital).